 Under the DBA Act, companies and freelancers must ensure that their working relationship does not resemble an employer-employee relationship.
 If the Dutch Tax Authority (Belastingdienst) determines that a freelancer is effectively an employee, the company could be responsible for paying additional taxes and social security contributions.

-1. Authority: The freelancer should have control over how they complete their work.
-Unlike employees, who are subject to the direct supervision and control of their employer, freelancers should have a degree of autonomy in how they execute tasks.
+1. Authority Relationship: The freelancer should have control over how they complete their work without being directed by the client.
+Unlike employees, who are subject to the direct supervision and control of their employer, freelancers should have a high degree of autonomy in how they execute tasks.
+If the client has significant authority over the freelancer's work (i.e. setting hours, supervising workflow, or providing direct instructions), it suggests an employment relationship and does not qualify as a freelance construction.

 If these criteria suggest that the freelancer is functioning as an employee, the Tax Authority may decide to reclassify the freelancer’s status, which can have significant consequences for both the freelancer and the hiring company.